romelperez/noxtron/README.md

 ### Applications

+- Latest versions of Google, Firefox, and Safari browsers supported for mobile and desktop from 360px viewport width.
 - The playground app will persist in the browser URL the state of the controls and the source code of the sandbox so it can be easily shared with more people.
 - The playground app can be used in two modes.